oayandosu/hive/Readme.md

 	}

-	//This will automatically emit the 'new' event and call saw.new() on the watcher var wiggum = new hive.Cop({type: 'chief'});
+	//This will automatically emit the 'new' event and call saw.new() on the watcher
+	//This makes it possible to create complex event handling on thousands of instances
+	//without any extra code.
+Think: Facebook News Feed (example video coming soon) var wiggum = new hive.Cop({type: 'chief'});

 Result